 I grew up in a family with a psychiatrist/ psychoanalyst father and clinical psychotherapist mother.
 At the dinner table my siblings and I would compete about the correct diagnosis of my father’s anonymous patients.

 One of my sisters eventually became a psychiatric social worker and married a psychiatrist.
 The other became a clinical psychologist.
 I married a Jungian analyst.
 (No, my two children have not followed in the field.)

 As a young adult, I went into classical (three times a week) Freudian psychoanalysis to treat my own depression and anxiety.
-After nine years of feeling worse, I vowed never to become a psychiatrist.

 I wanted to integrate the mind, body, and soul of my patients from a caring placePatricia J. Stamm, MD

 I wish you all safety and peace.